 A single $10 donation to the Texas Care Van Program can help provide a lifetime of protection for a child against vaccine-preventable diseases.

-MISSION: The mission of the Caring for Children Foundation of Texas is to provide improved access to immunizations for medically uninsured and underserved Texas children as well as targeted preventative and health education services.
+MISSION: The mission of the Caring Foundation of Texas is to immunize uninsured and medically underserved Texas children, and provide targeted preventive health services to help families throughout Texas.

 PROGRAM BENEFITS: Using its fleet of specially customized mobile immunization "Care Vans", the Care Van Program is able to serve as a "mobile clinic" by visiting schools, churches, restaurants, shopping centers, public housing and neighborhood events to conduct immunization outreach in the communities where medical and/or public health services are limited.
 Immunizations provided are those recommended by the Centers for Disease Control and Texas Department of Health and Human Services; including but not limited to new immunizations, "booster" vaccine updates, and influenza vaccine.
 Specifically, mobile outreach clinics are often facilitated during the evening hours and/or the weekend for the convenience of working parents.
 It's the only statewide program of its kind.

-RESULTS: Since 1997, the Care Van Program has reached more than 835,000 children and provided nearly 1.3 million vaccines through December 2016; a significant achievement in the area of public health.
-Over the past several years, the program has also provided dental screenings and sealants to nearly 260,000 children and over 667,000 additional health screenings including blood pressure checks, glucose screenings, body fat analysis and strength testing during community health events.
+RESULTS: Since 1997, the Care Van Program has reached more than 903,000 children and provided nearly 1.4 million vaccines throughout December 2019; a significant achievement in public health.
+Over the past several years, the program has also provided dental screenings and sealants to nearly 375,000 children and over 668,000 additional health screenings including blood pressure checks, glucose screenings, body fat analysis and strength testing during community health events.
 All services are provided by licensed health care providers, community volunteers and emergency medical service personnel.

 For more information, visit us at www.carevan.org.